African Studies Scholarships for 2018-19

 One fully funded scholarship, including tuition fees, is available per year.

-Eligible applicants must be SOUTH AFRICAN citizens, must show the potential to rise to positions of leadership and influence, and must not have previously studied outside of South Africa for degree purposes.
+Eligible applicants must be ordinarily resident in SOUTH AFRICA, must show the potential to rise to positions of leadership and influence, and must not have previously studied outside of South Africa for degree purposes.

 Please note that applicants must apply both to Oxford for admission to the African Studies MSc AND SEPARATELY to the FirstRand Laurie Dippenaar Scholarship for Postgraduate International Study.
 The link to the FirstRand application process is here: http://www.firstrand.co.za/csi/Pages/laurie-dippenaar-scholarship.aspx.
 In their Oxford applications, applicants should state WADHAM COLLEGE as their preferred college.